shawlu95/GPA-Monitor/README.md

 </p>

 The app had been downloaded 1375 times, out of 1447 product page views (95% of product page views resulted in download).
 Considering NYU Abu Dhabi has a small student body of 200 per class.
-This app has achieved high coverage on campus.
+This app has achieved high coverage on campus. __Unfortunately, this app is no longer in the app store, after my Appple Developer Program expired.__ I am looking for interested party to transfer the app ownership and source code.

 <p align="center">
     <img src="img/analytics.png" width="800">